 In addition, 51 public parks which are not under the jurisdiction of the LWCA were assessed for airport-generated noise impacts.
-Section 4(f) may be applicable to these parks.
+Section 4(f) may be applicable to these parks and therefore are included in the assessment of impacts.
 Table 5.7-2, identifies both the LWCA and non-LWCA funded parks assessed in this EIS.
 These locations are shown on Exhibit 5.7-1, Section 4(f), 6(f), and Historic Sites.
-Consultation with the City of Columbus and the Department of Interior regarding the potential impacts to Section 4(f), 6(f), and historic sites is on-going.
-Appendix I, Airport Golf Course, and Appendix N, Department of Transportation 4(f) Consultation, includes documentation of this consultation.